SEXUAL PROBLEMS OVERVIEW

-Sildenafil — Sildenafil (Viagra) should be taken one hour before planned sexual intercourse.
+Sildenafil — Sildenafil (brand name: Viagra) should be taken one hour before planned sexual intercourse.
 Its effect lasts for about four hours; this refers to the time frame that erection is possible if sexual stimulation occurs, not the duration of the erection.
-The recommended dose is 50 mg for most men; men over the age of 65 should start with 25 mg.
-The dose may be increased up to 100 mg if the erection was unsatisfactory or decreased to 25 mg if there are bothersome side effects.
 Only one dose should be taken per 24 hours.

-Vardenafil and tadalafil — Vardenafil (Levitra) and tadalafil (Cialis) are also PDE-5 inhibitors used to treat ED.
+Vardenafil and tadalafil — Vardenafil (brand name: Levitra) and tadalafil (brand name: Cialis) are also PDE-5 inhibitors used to treat ED.
 Like sildenafil, men who take vardenafil may have an erection (in response to sexual stimulation) as soon as 30 minutes and for up to four hours after taking a vardenafil tablet (this refers to the time frame that erection is possible if sexual stimulation occurs, not the duration of erection).
-The recommended dose is 10 mg for most men; men over 65 years should start with 5 mg.
-The dose may be increased to 20 mg or decreased to 2.5 mg as needed.
 No more than one dose should be taken per 24 hours.

 Men who take tadalafil may have an erection within 16 minutes (in response to sexual stimulation) and may be able to experience an erection (in response to sexual stimulation) up to 36 hours after each dose (this refers to the time frame that erection is possible, not the duration of erection).
-The recommended starting dose is 10 mg for most men.
-The dose may be increased to 20 mg or decreased to 5 mg as needed.
 No more than one dose should be taken every 24 hours.
 Tadalafil can also be taken every day as a low dose pill.

 Use of PDE-5 inhibitors